Kasitaw/api-key/README.md

 }
 ```

-And finally, call it in middleware as following:
+Call endpoint with middleware as following:

 ```php
 // Using `auth:api` as regular user authentication